Limit regimes of ice formation in turbulent supercooled water

 \section{The turbulent boundary layer}

-Let us focus on the top part of the water column at $z>-L_S$.
 We assume that a well developed mechanical boundary layer, in which the feedback by $C$, $T_o$ and $T_n$ on the turbulence can be disregarded, exists.
+We focus on a low entrainment regime, $\Entrainment\ll 1$, such that the depth of the boundary layer is correctly estimated by $L_S$.
 The friction velocity $u_*$ and the Obukhov length $L_S$ provide the natural scales for the velocity fluctuations in that region.
 A natural scale for the reacting fields $C$ and $T_o$ is the supercooling flux in the ice-free region, $\Phi^B_{T_o}\equiv\Phi_\calx$.